 CPP payments can be split with one’s spouse or common-law partner subject to some restrictions.
 The longer you and your spouse were a couple during the CPP contribution years, the greater share of the CPP payments that can be split.
 So if you contributed to CPP for 30 years, and have been with your common-law partner for 15, you can split half of your CPP payments, but the rest is still attributable to you.
 In this case, 75% of your payments would be attributable to you and 25% to your spouse (since you split half of the payment in two, 25% remaining with you and 25% going to your spouse).

 The Canada Pension Plan also administers several other programs which are used to benefit spouses of deceased CPP contributors, children of deceased or disabled CPP contributors and also a one-time death benefit towards a contributor’s estate.
-The Government of Canada has very good summaries of these programs on their website.
+The Government of Canada website has very good summaries of these programs on their website.